Skip to main content

 Rationale

-Based on IRS data from the past decade (2013–2022), households earning $61,000 or less make up approximately 50 to 60 percent of all U.S. tax filers.
-Yet this group contributes only 2 to 3 percent of all federal individual income tax revenue roughly $53 to $79 billion per year, depending on the year.
+Based on IRS data households earning $61,000 or less.
+Make up approximately 50 to 60 percent of all U.S. tax filers.
+Yet this group contributes only 3 to 4 percent of all federal individual income tax revenue.
+Toughly $70 to $95 billion per year.
+The most recent IRS data from tax year 2023.
+Shows the bottom half of all filers .
+Everyone with income below $53,801.
+Paid just 3.3 percent of all federal income taxes.

-It is also worth noting that many people in this income group already pay little or no federal income tax, thanks to the standard deduction and refundable credits like the Earned Income Tax Credit and the Child Tax Credit.
-IRS data from 2021 shows that over 56 million returns had zero federal income tax liability 93 percent of which came from filers earning under $50,000.
+It is also worth noting that many people in this income group already pay little or no federal income tax.
+Thanks to the standard deduction and refundable credits.
+For example the Earned Income Tax Credit and the Child Tax Credit.
+IRS data from 2023 shows that more than 49 million returns.
+Nearly one in three had zero federal income tax liability.
+70 percent of them came from filers earning under $50,000.

-For the millions of Americans in this income range who already pay little to nothing in federal income taxes and who often receive every dollar withheld returned to them as a refund what is the point of requiring them to file at all?
-What is the value of the time, money, stress, and administrative overhead spent processing returns that produce no net revenue?
+For the millions of Americans in this income range who already pay little to nothing in federal income taxes.
+Who often receive every dollar withheld returned to them as a refund.
+What is the point of requiring them to file at all?
+What is the value of the time, money, stress and administrative overhead.
+Spent processing returns that produce no net revenue?
 There is none.
 This proposal simply eliminates that waste.

 Benefits